g41797/syslog-sidecar/README.md

  - 6 info
  - 7 debug

-  syslogsidecar filters messages by level according to value in configuration:
+  syslogsidecar filters messages by level according to value in configuration, e.g. for
 ```json
 {
   "SEVERITYLEVEL": 4,
   ...........
 }
 ```
-All messages with severity above 4 will be discarded.
+all messages with severity above 4 will be discarded.

 ### Timestamp format